pypsa-meets-earth/pypsa-earth/doc/installation.rst

 * 8-16 GB RAM and adequate CPU (at-least 2-cores)

 * Storage (HDD/SSD) capacity depends on the region of interest.
-Africa model requires 40 Gb, the world `--`` 250 Gb, a single country `--` between 1-10 Gb.
-Tutorial requires just below 10Gb.
+Africa model requires 40 GB, the world `--`` 250 GB, a single country `--` between 1-10 GB.
+Tutorial requires just below 2 GB.
 Thus, considering all required software tools, at least 40 GB of storage space is recommended.

 .. note::